Computing Resources

 How computing options are organized at UW-Madison:

-There is no need to get a new computer to access any of these resources, as you will connect to “their machines” using the Terminal.
-Therefore, understanding how to use the command-line is a helpful prerequisite.
-For suggestions on how to get learn the basics, please see the page Learn.
+There is no need to get a new computer to access any of these resources, as you will connect to “their machines” using the Terminal application on your Mac, Windows or Linux machine; but these resources are distributed across many departments, centers and offices on campus.

 In Bacteriology